-Periodical assessment and review of the company's corporate governance system and environmental and social policy to b) Promote the company's sustainability and include non-financial criteria that are adequate for the creation of long-term value, such as compliance with the internal rules and procedures of the company and its policies for the control and management of risks. c) through continuous p • od of time to appreciate their cor the remuneration of yield achieved atribution to the sustainable creation off, occasional or extraordinary Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] · e remunerations contemplated in this Re nual General Meeting held on 30 June 20 rent Directors' Remuneration Policy 59. other p ore-established condition ponents of remuneration should bons have actually been met.
+Periodical assessment and review of the company's corporate governance system and environmental and social policy to b) • y's sustainability and include non- ance with the internal rules and pi • · · c) through continuous p • od of time to appreciate their cor the remuneration of yield achieved atribution to the sustainable creation off, occasional or extraordinary Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] · e remunerations contemplated in this Re nual General Meeting held on 30 June 20 rent Directors' Remuneration Policy 59. other p ore-established condition ponents of remuneration should bons have actually been met.
 The content to make that ver ompanies should include in their annual reports on directors'